 Cover Page of El Paso B-36 Accident Investigation Report with several conclusions.

-B-36D Crash Site photo from USAF Accident Investigation Report showing the burn scar across the flanks of Mount Franklin from the crash.
+B-36D Crash Site photo from USAF Accident Investigation Report showing the burn scar across the flanks of Mount Franklin.

 El Paso B-36 Crash Accident Report – Page 1